 - Insurance messes with incentives.
-It does protect us with a limited downside.
-But your propensity to shop for a car would change dramatically if you only had to pay 15% of the bill (employer plans pay on average 85%) and even less on average after a typical $1,500 deductible is met.
+It does protect us with a limited downside, as insurance should.
+But your propensity to shop for a car would change dramatically if you only had to pay 15% of the bill (employer-sponsored plans pay on average 85%) and even less on average after a typical $1,500 deductible is met.

 - Transparency is rightly talked about alongside quality.
 However, everyone has a different idea of what “quality” means.
 And though studies show quality and price are divorced, we have a tendency to think higher cost is better–especially if we’re not paying directly.

 - You can’t shop for care while on the way to the ER.
 According to the Health Care Cost Institute, at most, 43% of healthcare is shoppable.

 - Savings from shopping is modest, even when you read all the marketing examples of 5x price differentials for infrequent procedures like knee replacements.
 One Notre Dame study showed that price transparency tools, for the small percentage who use them, can lead to average savings of 10-17%.
 Castlight Health in a recent presentation showed a case study on Kraft, including a reduction of 9% in total costs for a self-selected motived group of members.
 That doesn’t include the non-users, which when added would make the total impact <1% of total costs, not including fees.

 - These programs also cost money to manage.

 An example based on $5,000 in average medical spend and assuming users shop for all dollars on the table illustrates this.